-According to floodfactor.com, an online tool developed by First Street Foundation to make flood risk data more accessible to the public, there are 109,476 properties in Nebraska that have a greater than 26 percent chance of being severely affected by flooding over the next 30 years, representing 10 percent of all properties in Nebraska. is The level of risk associated with the 1-percent annual chance flood hazard area is 26 percent.63 recorded in Hazus 4.2, Service Pack 01 (SP1), which provides 2018 valuations from the 2010 Census.64
+According to floodfactor.com, an online tool developed by First Street Foundation to make flood risk data more accessible to the public, there are 109,476 properties in Nebraska that have a greater than 26 percent chance of being severely affected by flooding over the next 30 years, representing 10 percent of all properties in Nebraska.
+26 percent is the level of risk that is associated with the 1-percent annual chance flood hazard area.59 recorded in Hazus 4.2, Service Pack 01 (SP1), which provides 2018 valuations from the 2010 Census.60

 In NRI, building exposure value is defined as the dollar value of the buildings determined to be exposed to a hazard according to a hazard type-specific methodology.
-The maximum possible building exposure of an area (census block, census tract, or county) is its building value as
+The maximum possible building exposure of an area (Census block, Census tract, or county) is its building value as

-63 Floodfactor's database considers properties of all types, vacant and developed, within the floodplain.
+59 Floodfactor's database considers properties of all types, vacant and developed, within the floodplain.
 And "severely affected" means that water would reach, at minimum, to the edge of a residential structure.
 In commercial or public structures, it means that citizens may not be able to safely access the building during a flood.